Iran's likely next president could take the country back to a dark past

 It's a bet that may only work in the clerical establishment's favor in the short-term, according to experts, who point to low voter turnout in last year's parliamentary polls.
 Participation rates are also expected to be historically low in this presidential election.

 "(The establishment) don't want any surprises.
 They just want to manage the outcome.
-It's not about Raisi or any one guy," said Mohammad Ali Shabani, a London-based Iran academic and editor at Amwaj Media.
+It's not about Raisi or any one guy," said Mohammad Ali Shabani, a London-based Iran academic and editor at Amwaj.media.

 "The circle of power just became much smaller.
 We saw this same dynamic in 2009 ... you leave a lot of people out of the process and that inherently brings instability."